What Is a Tugboat?

-These vessels are strong enough to tow vessels into open waters and are designed to make long trips unassisted.
+- Seagoing Tugboats: These are strong enough to tow vessels into open waters and make long trips unassisted.
 The four categories of seagoing tugs include the standard seagoing tugboat, notch tug, integral unit, and articulated tug.

-These tugs are generally smaller in size than seagoing tugboats and are designed to work within harbors.
+- Harbor Tugboats: These are generally smaller than seagoing tugboats and are designed to work within harbors.
 In smaller harbors, they have earned the nickname "lunch bucket boats" because they are manned only when necessary.

-These vessels are aptly named as their use is limited to inland rivers; their hull design would make it dangerous to operate them in the open ocean.
-Commonly known as towboats or pushboats, river tugs are actually only used to push barges from behind; the name "towboat" originated in the canal age when barges were pulled by draft animals.
+- River Tugboats: These are aptly named as their use is limited to inland rivers; their hull design would make them dangerous to operate in the open ocean.
+Commonly known as towboats or pushboats, river tugs are only used to push barges from behind.
+The name "towboat" originated in the canal age when barges were pulled by draft animals.

-Due to the high horsepower of tugboats—as well as the use of winches, drums, and towing lines—work on a tugboat is especially dangerous.
-Although a vital part of offshore operations, maritime workers on tugs can be seriously injured.
-These injuries can stem from common offshore accidents (such as falling on a slippery deck), or can stem from incidents specific to tug operations (such as injury by the winches, cables, or lines).
+Due to their high horsepower and the use of heavy equipment, work on a tugboat can be particularly dangerous, leaving maritime workers seriously injured.
+These injuries can stem from common offshore accidents (such as falling on a slippery deck) or from incidents specific to tug operations (such as injury by the winches, cables, or lines).

 Common causes of tugboat accidents include the following:

-If you have questions about tugboats, do not hesitate to contact our offshore injury law firm today.
+If you have questions about tugboats or were injured while working on a tug, do not hesitate to contact our firm today.
+Your consultation is free!